Donysus/Traffic-Flow-Prediction/README.md

 # AI‑Based Traffic Flow Prediction

-This project develops a High tier traffic flow prediction model using an advanced bidirectional LSTM network.
+This project develops a High-tier traffic flow prediction model using an advanced bidirectional LSTM network.
 It generates synthetic traffic data that incorporates daily cycles, weekly patterns, rush-hour peaks, and random incidents, and then forecasts traffic over a one‑hour horizon.

 ## Features